 Last week, I wrote a blog post in which I confessed that I hide my own business dreams and life dreams under stacks of paper.

-I keep generating ideas for new marketing methods for my home staging business, or new products or course ideas for teaching home stagers, or ideas to add to one of my nine websites, and they get added to one of the piles.
+I keep generating marketing ideas for my home staging business, or new course ideas for teaching home stagers, or ideas to add to one of my many websites, and they get added to one of the piles.

 Trouble was, I never looked inside them again!